knowhatelse/udemy-course-web-app/README.md

 ## **Status**
 I've not finished watching the course on Udemy and working on this project, so there are more features and functionalities that need to be implemented here. </br>
+To se the code and what's implemented, checkout the develop branch. </br>